 Each year, 400-900 children (90% of whom are girls) in Uganda’s Karamoja region are trafficked for sexual exploitation and street begging.
 Napak district in Karamoja is a key trafficking source area.
 Conflict, drought, poverty and food insecurity in the region compel many Karamojongs to migrate and increase vulnerabilities to trafficking.
 There is evidence that children are sometimes lured out of Karamoja by their peers, or by individuals promising better opportunities outside the region.
 With funding from the Global Fund to End Modern Slavery, Terre des Hommes Netherlands in partnership with Dwelling Places is combating child trafficking and sexual exploitation of children in Karamoja, Uganda.

 In August 2021, Terre des Hommes Netherlands and Dwelling Places, with a multitude of partner organisations, supported the supported the repatriation of 35 Karamojong children from Kenya.
 When these children arrived at the rehabilitation centre, they were registered in the beneficiary database, and participated in group counselling sessions for support staff to better understand their experiences while in Nairobi.
 This informed focused individual counselling sessions for psychosocial support.
 Social workers also pursued family tracing and reconciliation with the survivors’ families and communities to ensure that the girls would be well received at the point of reunification.
-Survivors also participated in an education assessment to guide what courses they were going to take during skilling according to ability and interest/passion.
-On 25th October 2022, they were enrolled for skilling at Koblin Youth Skilling Centre.
+Additionally, survivors participated in an education assessment to guide what courses they were going to take during skilling according to ability and interest/passion.
+On 25th October 2021, they were enrolled for skilling at Koblin Youth Skilling Centre.

 Existing evidence suggests that there is a strong link between poverty and the risk factors leading to SEC.
 Even when the children in Napak get an opportunity to go to school, they fail to attend or when they attend they fail to graduate because of the burden placed on their shoulders to help support their families, which pushes many into exploitation.
 Because of this, the Community Action Project in Napak focuses on skilling survivors of child trafficking so that they, as well as their families, might achieve economic stability.